 Building a top-ranked nursing school requires exceptional faculty and outstanding students.
 Endowed Chairs, Professorships, Lectureships, and Scholarship support allow the School of Nursing to recruit world-class faculty and high-achieving students to its undergraduate and graduate programs.

-To create a chair, professorship or scholarship in the School of Nursing, contact Patty Rabel ’80.
+To create a chair, professorship or scholarship in the College of Nursing, contact Patty Rabel ’80.

 Aggie Student Pharmacists’ Initiative for Recruitment, Retention and Education